 Older apartments tend to offer more living space and many are in smaller blocks.
 They're also often of double-brick construction, meaning they're more durable, can provide better insulation and help block out noise.

 Protect your property

-Whether you’re an owner or renter, make sure you insure your apartment and the contents inside it.
-This will help protect you financially against loss, damage and paying for repairs should an insured event such a fire, power surge or break-in take place.
+Whether you’re an owner or renter, consider insuring the contents inside an apartment.
+This could help protect you financially against loss, damage and paying for repairs should an insured event such as a fire, burst pipe or break-in take place.

-A combined home and contents policy is ideal if you’re an owner-occupier, as it protects both your apartment and your belongings.
-But check to see if your strata insures the building, as then you may only need contents insurance.
+If you are an owner-occupier, it is likely that your building is covered under Strata Insurance, and you may only need contents insurance.
 But check with the body that manages your property if you are unsure.
 If you’re a renter, you can take out contents insurance to protect the things you own and some parts of the apartment.

 Contents insurance covers items that aren’t permanently fixed to the building.
-Subject to certain limits and conditions, things that will generally be covered by contents insurance include furniture, carpets, floating floor boards, blinds or curtains, electronics and appliances, clothing, jewellery, and other personal possessions.
+Subject to certain limits and conditions, things that will generally be covered by contents insurance include furniture, carpets, blinds or curtains, electronics and appliances, clothing, jewellery, and other personal possessions.
 Parts of the building as well as communal areas and common contents are usually covered by strata and not home contents insurance.

 in app or online.